 Also known as Anemone Bartholomea, Corkscrew Anemone, Curly Q Anemone, Curlycue Anemone, Hexacoral, Ringed Anemone, Ringed Sea Anemone, Rock Anemone, Trumpet Anemone.

-Found singly in crevices, holes, under ledges and rocky bottoms of coral and rocky reefs.
+Found singly, in crevices, holes, under ledges or on rocky bottoms, of coral and rocky reefs.
+Colour varies from almost transparent to dark.

 They feed on other anemones, crustaceans, small fish and zooplankton.